Photo: Ann-Sofi Rosenqvist/imagebank.sweden.se

 Walk around any Swedish city or town and you’re likely to find fathers pushing prams and sharing coffee with each other while feeding their babies in cafés and parks.
 Yes, Sweden is home both to latte moms and latte dads.
 Here, as one journalist put it, men can have it all.

 In Sweden’s efforts to achieve gender equality, each parent is entitled to 240 of the 480 days of paid parental leave.
-Each parent has two months reserved exclusively for him or her.
+Each parent has 90 days reserved exclusively for him or her.
 Should a father – or a mother for that matter – decide not to take them, they cannot be transferred to the partner.

 Today, men in Sweden take nearly a quarter of all parental leave – a figure the government hopes to improve.

 #4 Monthly allowance for children

-Aside from paid leave, the government provides an additional monthly child allowance (barnbidrag) until a child reaches the age of 16.
-This allowance is SEK 1,050 per month per child (2015), money parents can use to help with the costs of caring for their children.
+Aside from paid leave, the government provides an additional monthly child allowance (barnbidrag, link in Swedish) until a child reaches the age of 16.
+This allowance is SEK 1,250 per month per child (2019), money parents can use to help with the costs of caring for their children.

 #5 Free schooling